Laura Fuentes

 3. Make the dough

 Sift together the flour, baking powder, baking soda, salt, and cinnamon in a separate large bowl.
-Working in 2 batches, add the dry ingredients to the butter-sugar mixture, combining after each addition.
+Working in batches, add the dry ingredients to the butter-sugar mixture.
+This dough is soft compared to cookie doughs you’ve made in the past.
+It’s supposed to be soft and easy to scoop.

 4. Add the good stuff